brenomfviana/dodge-the-creeps/README.md

 ## Description

 In Dodge the Creeps, the player must move the character to avoid the enemies for as long as possible.
+Made from the [Your First Game](http://docs.godotengine.org/en/3.0/getting_started/step_by_step/your_first_game.html) tutorial.
+Original code: https://github.com/kidscancode/Godot3_dodge.

 ## Preview